adl32x/sailfoot/README.md

 Run the binary. `sf`

 ### Hello world
 When you run `sf` it expects a start.txt in you current directory.
-You can also use the `-file` flag to change the start script.
+You can use the `-file` flag to change the start script.

 start.txt:
 ```